Admin Tutorial

 $ podman run -v $(pwd):/etc/gitlab-runner -it registry.gitlab.com/ecp-ci/ecp-ci.gitlab.io/jacamar-quick-start:latest

-If not already present start by installing the GitLab Runner.
+If not already found on the system, start by installing the GitLab Runner.
 Then navigate to the official release page and download the latest version (appropriate for your distribution):

 You’ll next want to identify your GitLab user login (without the @